-More people sickened as salmonella outbreak traced to eggs grows
+More illnesses reported as salmonella outbreak traced to eggs grows

 The outbreak is linked to Rose Acre Farms, whose eggs were distributed to restaurants or sold at major grocery stores such as Walmart and Food Lion.

-At least 11 people have been hospitalized due to complications but no deaths have been reported, the Centers for Disease Control and Prevention announced Friday.
+At least 11 people have been hospitalized due to complications, but no deaths have been reported, the Centers for Disease Control and Prevention announced Friday.

 States and brands affected